 Note: Should a student's uniform not comply with the uniform dress code, they will be considered in violation.
 Students who violate the uniform code will be allowed to call home for an appropriate change of clothing after obtaining administrator approval.
-Otherwise, the student may earn conduct points or be isolated in the Intervention Room or sent home for the remainder of the school day.
+Otherwise, the student may earn conduct points or sent home for the remainder of the school day.
 All students must adhere to these minimal guidelines for acceptable apparel and appearance.
 In order to maximize instructional time, students will be given an opportunity to immediately correct dress code violations.
 This dress code shall also apply to all school-sponsored activities and events, unless otherwise authorized by school administration.